rifalous/Randa-Shop/README.md

 # Randa-Shop
-Randa Shop is a mini online shop build using PHP
+Randa-Shop is a mini online shop build using old PHP